Why Should Coloradans be Aware of Ticks?

 Just one bite can change a life!
-Colorado is home to 25 species of ticks, some capable of transmitting diseases that can cause illness in people, pets and wildlife.
+Colorado is home to 24 species of ticks, some capable of transmitting diseases that can cause illness in people, pets and wildlife.
 Traveling to regions where tick prevalence and disease may be even greater, exposes Colorado travelers to additional risks that they may not be aware of.
 Regardless of where or how exposure to ticks may occur, Coloradans need access to accurate information regarding risk, prevention, potential disease, testing and treatment within Colorado and throughout the US.
-Though not every tick may carry or be able to transmit disease every tick bite should be taken seriously.
+Though not every tick may carry or be able to transmit disease, prevention measures should be taken and every tick bite should be taken seriously.

 Tick-borne diseases are a growing risk to human health globally.
 New species of bacteria, viruses and protozoa are being discovered, many of which can be transmitted to humans and animals through a tick-bite.
 Tick species are expanding in both range and prevalence, with Lyme disease being the most prevalent vector-borne disease in the US!
-Surveillance of tick-borne diseases in Colorado is minimal in regard to human health, only 7 of the 19 diseases are reportable in Colorado, with Colorado tick fever being among the most prevalent.
-Though Companion Animal Parasite Council data has reported increasing cases of 3 serious infections (Lyme, Anaplasmosis and Ehrlichiosis) in dogs in Colorado since 2012.
+Surveillance of tick-borne diseases in Colorado is minimal in regard to human health, only 7 of the 20 diseases are reportable in Colorado, with Colorado tick fever being among the most prevalent.
+Companion Animal Parasite Council data has also reported an upward trend of 3 serious infections (Lyme, Anaplasmosis and Ehrlichiosis) in dogs in Colorado since 2012.

 Colorado is a state where many residents both work and recreate in the outdoors.
 The vast beauty and bountiful outdoor experiences offered in Colorado are enjoyed by locals and brings many visitors to our state.
 The result is that more people work, live and play in closer proximity to wildlife and their habitats, which increases exposure to ticks and potential disease.
 COTBDAA provides Coloradans and visitors information they need about ticks and the diseases they carry, how to prevent tick exposure, how to properly manage a tick bite, recognize infection, and how to advocate for proper care.
 We also provide support and resources for those who are already affected by tick-borne diseases, including the devastating effects of late stage, persistent or chronic Lyme disease and others.